bonevbs/bonevbs.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am a recent PhD graduate in Applied Mathematics from EPFL in Lausanne.

-My interests lie in Machine Learning, Numerical Linear Algebra and Algorithms in general.
-In particular, I like numerical algorithms that are practically applicable to solve challenging real-world problems in Science and Technology.
-I also like to put theory into code and write software that provides value to others.
+I am interested in Machine Learning, Numerical Linear Algebra and Scientific Computing.
+If you would like to learn more about my previous work, you can find my dissertation [here](/files/thesis_compressed.pdf).
+For more check out the publications page and my recent posts where I write about anything that sparks my interest.

 This website is in an eternal state of construction, so feel free to just explore.
 I am planning to regularly publish articles on things that I am thinking about, so feel free to check out the blog posts.
 If you are interested in my research, check out the research section.

-If you would like to get in touch, feel free to use the social media links on the left.
+If you would like to get in touch, feel free to use LinkedIn to get in touch with me.